 cccxxvi restituir al Papa lo suyo

-The contemporary deciphering of this letter is confusing at places and Bergenroth observes that there seems to be errors in the ciphertext in more than one respect.
+The contemporary deciphering of this letter is confusing at places and Bergenroth observes that there seem to be errors in the ciphertext in more than one respect.

 Bergenroth says letters entirely in cipher first occur in the year 1495 and are composed of Roman numerals (p.cxxxvii-cxxxviii).
 He may be referring to these letters.

-There is a partially ciphered letter of the same date, 28 December 1495 (Bergenroth p.75-77).
-Though written in the form of a commercial letter, it was written in the hand of Alvarez and was actually an instruction to De Puebla.
-Apart from the codes listed below, the letter refers to the King and Queen of Spain as "the Directors of the Company" and their ambassadors as "factors."
-The cipher used was one used in a great many other documents and was deciphered by Bergenroth.
-Apparently, the vocabulary exceeds 2000 elements.
-In the following, this cipher is called "Alvarez's Great Cipher" for convenience's sake.
+A partially ciphered letter of 28 December 1495 (Bergenroth p.75-77) employs a code with Roman numerals below.
+(Although it is guised as a commercial letter, it is in the hand of Alvarez and was actually an instruction to Puebla.
+It refers to the King and Queen of Spain as "the Directors of the Company" and their ambassadors as "factors.")

 DCCCLV De Puebla